 706 New Castle Street

-This hall was restored after a fire in the mid 1980’s but was originally built in 1896 by the David Hunter Post No. 9 Department of Georgia and South Carolina Grand Army of the Republic.
+This hall was originally built in 1896 by the David Hunter Post No. 9 Department of Georgia and South Carolina Grand Army of the Republic and was restored after a fire in the mid 1980’s.
 The organization was formed after the Civil War for black war veterans who continued the traditional African American celebration of “Decoration Day” (Memorial Day), by honoring the efforts of the legendary South Carolina 1st, 2nd, and 3rd Colored Volunteers.